alice01m/BugReports/README.md

 4. Click on “Login” button

 **Expected result:**
-The tab should be labeled “Withdrawal”, which is the correct spelling.
+:white_check_mark: The tab should be labeled “Withdrawal”, which is the correct spelling.

 **Actual result:**
-The tab is labeled “Withdrawl”, which is a typo.
+:x: The tab is labeled “Withdrawl”, which is a typo.

 **Attachments:**